Taking Pets on the Portsmouth to St Malo Ferry: The Complete 2026 Guide

 Can I take my dog on the Portsmouth to St Malo ferry?

-Yes — dogs are welcome on the Portsmouth to St Malo ferry with Brittany Ferries, provided you are travelling with a vehicle.
+Yes β€” dogs are welcome on the Portsmouth to St Malo ferry with Brittany Ferries, provided you are travelling with a vehicle.
 You must book your dog in advance either in a pet-friendly cabin, an onboard kennel (MV Saint-Malo only), or leaving your dog in your vehicle.
-The pet fee is £35 per dog each way.
+The pet fee is Β£35 per dog each way.

 Can I take my pet as a foot passenger on the Portsmouth to St Malo ferry?

-No. Pets cannot travel with foot passengers, cyclists or motorcyclists on Brittany Ferries — there are no exceptions to this rule.
+No. Pets cannot travel with foot passengers, cyclists or motorcyclists on Brittany Ferries β€” there are no exceptions to this rule.
 You must have a vehicle booked on the same crossing to bring any pet.
-The only exception is registered assistance dogs — contact Brittany Ferries directly to arrange this.
+The only exception is registered assistance dogs β€” contact Brittany Ferries directly to arrange this.

 Does my dog have to stay in the car on the Portsmouth to St Malo ferry?

 Not necessarily.
 On the MV Saint-Malo you can choose an onboard kennel or a pet-friendly cabin where your dog stays with you.
-If your dog remains in the vehicle, the car deck is locked once the ship sails — on the overnight Portsmouth to St Malo sailing, there are no visits to the garage.
+If your dog remains in the vehicle, the car deck is locked once the ship sails β€” on the overnight Portsmouth to St Malo sailing, there are no visits to the garage.
 On the daytime St Malo to Portsmouth return, limited visits can be arranged via the information desk (one person, 15 minutes maximum, subject to the captain’s discretion).

 Does my dog need to wear a muzzle on the ferry?

 Yes.
-Dogs must be muzzled and on a lead at all times when outside their vehicle, kennel or pet-friendly cabin — including during check-in, all transfers on board, and in the pet exercise area.
+Dogs must be muzzled and on a lead at all times when outside their vehicle, kennel or pet-friendly cabin β€” including during check-in, all transfers on board, and in the pet exercise area.
 Fines are actively enforced for non-compliance.
 You must supply the muzzle yourself.
 Assistance dogs are exempt.

 What tapeworm treatment does my dog need to return to the UK from France?

 Your dog must have tapeworm treatment from a vet between 24 and 120 hours before the scheduled UK arrival time.
 It must be recorded on your AHC or EU Pet Passport with the product name, manufacturer, date, time and vet’s stamp and signature.
-Many French vets are closed Sundays and Mondays — book your appointment as soon as you arrive in France.
+Many French vets are closed Sundays and Mondays β€” book your appointment as soon as you arrive in France.
 Cats and ferrets do not require tapeworm treatment.
+These return requirements are unchanged by the April 2026 rule changes.

 Can I take a cat on the Portsmouth to St Malo ferry?

-Yes — cats can travel in a pet-friendly cabin or in your vehicle on the Portsmouth to St Malo ferry.
+Yes β€” cats can travel in a pet-friendly cabin or in your vehicle on the Portsmouth to St Malo ferry.
 Cats cannot use onboard kennels on any Brittany Ferries ship.
-You need an AHC or EU Pet Passport with current rabies vaccination and microchip details.
+From 22 April 2026, GB residents must now have an AHC (not an EU pet passport) to travel to France with a cat.
+The AHC must be issued within 10 days of travel, and your cat must be microchipped with a current rabies vaccination.
 Cats returning to the UK do not require tapeworm or tick treatment.

 When do I need to check in when travelling with a pet?

-Passengers with pets must check in at least 90 minutes before departure — earlier than the standard check-in requirement for vehicle passengers.
+Passengers with pets must check in at least 90 minutes before departure β€” earlier than the standard check-in requirement for vehicle passengers.
 For the 20:15 Portsmouth sailing, aim to arrive by 18:30 at the latest.
 Your pet’s documentation and microchip will be checked at this stage and a pet sticker placed on your windscreen.

 How many pets can I take on the Portsmouth to St Malo ferry?